 Section 1.
 Name

 The name of this organization shall be the Knox County Democratic Party.

 Membership in this party shall be open to all residents of Knox County, in the State of Ohio, who support the Constitution of the United States of America, the constitution of the State of Ohio, and the constitution, by-laws, and principles of the Knox County Democratic Party.
 No person may be a member or may vote on any motion, resolution, nomination, or election at any caucus, convention, meeting, or conference of the Knox County Democratic Party, who does not meet the aforesaid qualifications or who is a member of any other political party at that time.

 Section 3.
 Eligibility for Party Office

-- Any person who meets the membership requirements of Article One, Section 2, is eligible for election to party office, except as hereinafter limited.
+Any person who meets the membership requirements of the constitution, article 1, section 2, and article 3, section 2, is eligible for election to party office, except as hereinafter limited.
 There shall be no minimum age requirement for party office save where prescribed by Ohio law.

 Section 4.
 Qualifications

 In the event that any person’s qualifications as a member of the Knox County Democratic Party or eligibility for party office must be determined, the same challenge procedure shall be followed to determine his or her qualifications as provided by the elections laws of the State of Ohio.